Glatzli/model_comparison_codes/README.md

 - manuela' variable guidelines, search them to find topo variable? -> not really helpful!
 - heat budget: look at which variables are in model ouput, which can i calculate for the budget eq? advection for all
 - rather use specific humidity for comparing between models cause rel. humidity is largely temp dependent! ()

+What i would probably need for my analysis/plots:
+2d slices:
+- time-height/pressure visualization at certain point -> calculate valley-heat deficit -> proper read in for all models!
+- longitude (x) & height-slices (get overview of full valley) or lat (y) & height-slices (comparison with SPs) => works only for AROME-model w lat/lons!

 Verbesserungs ToDo's für die ich mir keine Zeit nehmen will: